mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 Even though calling the API seems to work, it doesn't do anything, at least in Sandbox.
 Only the preview announces the problem.

+Made me have to add a database to my app

 ## Other providers that don't meet my criteria

 ### Stripe